Frequently Asked Questions

 My child tested positive on the rapid test, but then got a negative test a few days later.
 Are they able to return to school before the original isolation period ends?

 No. A positive test is a positive test no matter what kind of test it is.
-You can not test out of isolation by getting a test later on.
-Isolation following a positive test is for 10 full days after symptoms develop or the positive test is administered.
-The health office will assist with return to school dates.
+You can not test out of isolation by getting a negative test later on.